Legislation Details

 Be it enacted by the Council as follows:

-§ 2.
-Chapter 1 of title 17 of the administrative code of the city of New York is amended by adding a new section 17-199.32 to read as follows:
+Section 1.
+Chapter 1 of title 21 of the administrative code of the city of New York is amended by adding a new section 21-157 to read as follows:

 Accessible.
-The term “accessible” means that a facility complies with applicable federal, state, and local laws relating to accessibility for persons with disabilities, including, but not limited to, the Americans with Disabilities Act, as codified at chapter 126 of title 42 of the United States code.
+The term “accessible” means a warming center complies with the requirements of accessibility for persons with disabilities that are applicable to such warming center under applicable federal, state and local law, including, but not limited to, the Americans with Disabilities Act, as codified at chapter 126 of title 42 of the United States code.

-Code blue alert.
-The term “code blue alert” means a weather emergency notice that the city issues when the temperature is 32 degrees Fahrenheit or below.
+Enhanced code blue alert.
+The term “enhanced code blue alert” means a weather emergency notice that the city issues when the temperature or wind chill is forecasted to reach 32 degrees Fahrenheit or below between the hours of 4:00 p.m. and 8:00 a.m.

 Visitor.
 The term “visitor” means an individual who visits a warming center.

 Vulnerable population.
-The term “vulnerable population” means a group of persons in the city who are more sensitive to, or at a greater health risk, than the general population from the conditions of a cold blue alert including but not limited to older adults, low-income individuals and families, individuals with disabilities or mobility impairments, individuals with chronic health conditions, young children and infants, and individuals experiencing homelessness.
+The term “vulnerable population” means a group of persons in the city who are at a greater health risk of harm than the general population during an enhanced cold blue alert including, but not limited to, older adults, low-income individuals and families, individuals with disabilities or mobility impairments, individuals with chronic health conditions, young children and infants, and individuals experiencing homelessness.

 b.
 Annual reporting on warming centers.
-No later than April 15, 2027, and annually by April 15 thereafter, the commissioner, in collaboration with the commissioner of emergency management, shall submit a report to the mayor and the speaker of the council regarding the city’s warming centers program and shall post such report on the department’s website in a machine-readable format.
-Such annual report shall assess the scope, accessibility, and equity of warming centers throughout the city and shall include, but not be limited to, the following information:
+No later than April 15, 2027, and annually by April 15 thereafter, the commissioner, in collaboration with the commissioner of emergency management, shall submit a report to the mayor and the speaker of the council assessing warming centers during the prior calendar year, and shall post such report on the department’s website in a machine-readable format.
+Such report shall consider the scope, accessibility, and equity of such warming centers and shall include, but not be limited to, the following information:

 (a) The name of such center;